Page Content Portlet

 As a recipient of federal funding, Gwinnett County must have a single audit performed that is designed to meet the special needs of federal grantor agencies.
 The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the financial statements but also on the audited government’s internal controls and compliance with legal requirements.
 Special emphasis is placed on internal controls and legal requirements involving the administration of federal awards.
 The single audit is performed in accordance with the Single Audit Act of 1984 (as amended) and Office of Management (OMB) Circular A-133, Audits of States, Local Governments, and Nonprofit Organizations.

-The links below will take you to audit-related sections of our annual CAFR.
+The links below will take you to audit reports from our Annual Comprehensive Financial Report.

-To review the Independent Auditor’s Report and Single Audit Section in previous years’ CAFR documents, please visit the Financial Reports: Archive webpage.
+To review the complete Annual Comprehensive Financial Report, please visit the Financial Reports: Archive webpage.